allpro/form-manager/README.md

 **Every feature in FM is easily extended or overridden.**

 I created FM when using Material UI components in a large React app.
-However, **FM is not reliant on React or any other library**.
+However, **FM is not dependent on React, Material-UI, or any other library**.
-It can be used in any environment, for any purpose.
+It can be used in any Javascript environment.

 **FM is designed for professional developers with diverse needs**.
 It handles rich forms using a wide range of controls, in potentially complex designs.
-**There are no limitations on what kind of form FM can handle.**
+There are no limitations on what form FM can handle.

-Although FM's focus is not creating simple forms for beginners, **even a junior dev can learn the basics in a few minutes**.
+**Even a junior dev can learn the basics of FM very quickly.**
 Existing forms require no changes other than changing their attributes/props.
+See the '**Simplest Form Example**' below to see how easy it can be.

 ## Implementation Overview